IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.72.6 Message Semantics

-The Authorization Client should include an Authorization: header in the HTTP transaction that has the access token value.
-See RFC 6750 Section 2.1.
-Further fields in the Authorization: header depend upon the token option chosen.
+The Authorization Client SHALL incorporate the access token in the authorization header of the HTTP request.

 The access token may be: